CharlesBrendan/cyclistic_bike_ride/README.md

 **RECOMMENDATION**

 There should be a subsidy/priority for the annual members to encourage casual riders to become annual members.
 The stations with the most ride duration should be a top priority and more innovative and user-friendly bikes should be used for the annual members, this will also make the casual riders want an annual membership.
-Free day ride for the annual members can also entice the casual riders to be annual members
+Free day rides for the annual members can also entice casual riders to be annual members.
+Tailor promotional campaigns around casual users’ existing behaviors like promoting membership benefits for weekend riders.

+Offer incentives like priority access to bikes, free or discounted additional time, and perks like free helmet rentals to members, this will entice casual riders to become members.
+Run "Convert to Member" campaigns at the start of peak riding seasons, emphasizing the value of unlimited rides.